Alexander de Moravia

 Sir John Colville 1

-Sir John Rupert Colville also went by the nick-name of Jock.2 He was educated at Harrow School, Harrow on the Hill, London, England.2 He held the office of Page of Honour to HM King George V between 1927 and 1931.2 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, in 1936 with a Bachelor of Arts (B.A.).2 He was with the Diplomatic Service between 1937 and 1955.2 He gained the rank of Flight Lieutenant in the service of the Royal Air Force.2 He fought in the Second World War.2 He was Assistant Private Secretary to the Prime Mimister between 1939 and 1945.2 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, in 1941 with a Master of Arts (M.A.).2 He was Private Secretary to HRH The Princess Elizabeth between 1947 and 1949.2 He was invested as a Commander, Royal Victorian Order (C.V.O.) in 1949.2 He was Principal Private Secretary to the Prime Mimister between 1951 and 1955.2 He was a director of Hill Samuel, Coutts, and National & Grindlay's Bank.2 He was deputy chairman of the London Committee of the Ottoman Bank, and of Provident Life Association.2 He was invested as a Companion, Order of the Bath (C.B.) in 1955.2 He wrote the book Gort, Man of Honour.2 He was invested as a Knight in 1974.2
+Sir John Rupert Colville also went by the nick-name of Jock.2 He was educated at Harrow School, Harrow, London, EnglandG.2 He held the office of Page of Honour to HM King George V between 1927 and 1931.2 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1936 with a Bachelor of Arts (B.A.)2 He was with the Diplomatic Service between 1937 and 1955.2 He gained the rank of Flight Lieutenant in the Royal Air Force.2 He fought in the Second World War.2 He was Assistant Private Secretary to the Prime Mimister between 1939 and 1945.2 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1941 with a Master of Arts (M.A.)2 He was Private Secretary to HRH The Princess Elizabeth between 1947 and 1949.2 He was appointed Commander, Royal Victorian Order (C.V.O.) in 1949.2 He was Principal Private Secretary to the Prime Mimister between 1951 and 1955.2 He was a director of Hill Samuel, Coutts, and National & Grindlay's Bank.2 He was deputy chairman of the London Committee of the Ottoman Bank, and of Provident Life Association.2 He was appointed Companion, Order of the Bath (C.B.) in 1955.2 He wrote the book Gort, Man of Honour.2 He was appointed Knight in 1974.2

 Children of Sir John Rupert Colville and Lady Margaret Egerton